readwritetools/safelib/readme.md

 browser, output is routed to the console as a warn() or error().
 When reached via a node.js process, output is routed to stdout or stderr.

+The `vartype` function provides dynamic introspection of a variable's current type.
+It goes beyond ECMAScript's native <code typeof>> and `instanceof` keywords by inspecting the name of the variable's constructor.

-The `StackTrace` class provides a stack trace for the other three functions.
+The `StackTrace` class provides a stack trace for the other functions.

 ### Installation